enriquepablo/nlproject/_sources/npl_foundation.txt

 Since we only have 3 formal predicates, we do not need UC at all, and yet we can have variables that range over the equivalents of our natural verbs (and also over whole "facts").
+The point is that we can model the forms of natural logic with very few predicate and operator symbols, and that any new term we may want to introduce, when modelling any kind of discourse, will be quantifiable by first order variables.
+Those symbols that can not be quantified, like "are" or "isa" or "f", are so few that do not merit to be so.

 We can be even more fine-grained.
 If we call "predication" to a pair verb-object, we may want to have variables that range over